knpuniversity/symfony4/knpu/ep2-fundamentals/slack-legacy-bundles.md

 > The child node "endpoint" at path "nexy_slack" must be configured.

-This... is not a great error message .
+Oof... this is not a great error message.
 It means that this bundle *requires* some configuration, which we don't have yet.
-And since it didn't add a configuration file in a recipe, we'll need to create it ourselves.
-But before we do that, the *most* important thing to understand is this: when you see an error like this after running `composer require`, Composer *did* finish successfully and the library *was* install.
+And since it didn't add a configuration file via a recipe, we'll need to create it ourselves.
+But before we do that, the *most* important thing to understand is this: when you see an error like this after running `composer require`, Composer *did* finish successfully and the library *was* installed.

 ## Configuring the Slack Endpoint

 Ok, let's go read the docs so we can figure out how to configure this bundle.
-Ah, so *one* of the reasons that installing this bundle isn't easier is that its documentation is out-of-date!
-Hopefully it will be updated by the time you're watching this, but it's a *great* example of how to navigate less-than-perfect docs.
+Ah, so *one* of the reasons that installing this bundle isn't smoother is that its documentation is out-of-date!
+Hopefully it will be updated soon, but actually, this is a *great* example of how to navigate less-than-up-to-date docs.

 How do I know it's out-of-date?
-This `AppKernel` is a Symfony *3* concept.
-We don't need to worry about enabling bundles: this was done for us automatically.
+This `AppKernel` thing is a Symfony *3* concept.
+*We* don't need to worry about enabling bundles: this is done for us automatically.

 If you scroll down... ah, *here* is the configuration.
 And it says that this is an example of *default* values... which probably means that we don't need to copy